-We now have 11 school trusts established, (supporting over 3000 children at any one time) all in very poor areas.
+We now have 15 school trusts established (supporting over 5000 children at any one time), all in very poor areas.
 The groups meet regularly and the minutes of their meetings are put on the TAS website so donors can see what is happening on the ground.
-Priorities for funding are also on the website..
+Priorities for funding are also on the website.

 We aim to support schools for a period of around 6 years to get them up to a good standard of infrastructure.
 After that we wind down the TAS funding although we do keep in touch with the schools and support them with small projects.
 The hope is that the trusts will continue to operate and raise funds from local and other sources.

 We are keen to work with local groups and agencies on a co-funding basis.
 We have established an exciting partnership with the Kenya Wildlife Service to support 7 of the school trusts in the very poor and arid region around Kora National Park.
 High quality trustees have come forward to lead these groups and the local communities are strongly motivated to improve their school.